Canada's parliament says China committed genocide against Muslim minorities

 Though Liberal Prime Minister Justin Trudeau and his Cabinet abstained from Monday's vote, a majority of lawmakers -- including many Liberals who participated -- voted in support of the motion, which was brought by the opposition Conservative Party.

-The motion, which recognizes "that a genocide is currently being carried out by the People's Republic of China against Uyghurs and other Turkic Muslims," also calls on the International Olympic Committee to move the forthcoming 2022 Winter Olympic Games from Beijing.
+The motion, which recognizes "that a genocide is currently being carried out by the People's Republic of China against Uyghurs and other Turkic Muslims," also calls on the International Olympic Committee to move the 2022 Winter Olympic Games from Beijing.

 The United States government has estimated as many as 2 million people from Muslim minorities may have been detained in recent years by the Chinese government in mass detention centers in Xinjiang.
 Former detainees have alleged they were subjected to indoctrination, physical abuse and even forced sterilization.

 The motion will likely now put pressure on Trudeau's government to toughen its stance on China.
-Diplomatic tensions between the two countries have risen in recent years, following Canada's arrest of Huawei's Chief Financial Officer Meng Wanzhou on behalf of the United States, as well as China's subsequent detention of Canadian's Michael Kovrig and Michael Spavor for alleged espionage.
+Diplomatic tensions between the two countries have risen in recent years, following Canada's arrest of Huawei's Chief Financial Officer Meng Wanzhou on behalf of the US, as well as China's subsequent detention of Canadian's Michael Kovrig and Michael Spavor for alleged espionage.

 Canada's Foreign Affairs Minister, Marc Garneau, was the only cabinet minister to attend the vote in parliament, officially abstaining "on behalf of the Government of Canada."